 Gina Machorro, the "Information Goddess" of Puerto Escondido.
 Gina can be found at the tourist office on the western side of the Adoquín.
-She is a gold mine of information about Puerto Escondido and Mexican culture.
+She is a gold mine of information about Puerto Escondido and Mexico.
 She can help you find a great restaurant, tell you how to get to Playa Carrizalillo or how to plan wedding.
 She offers agricultural, archaeological, walking tours of Puerto Escondido and more.
 Gina keeps up an active Facebook page: Gina Machorro.

 Booking.com.
-This site offers honest evaluations and accurate prices of hotels.
-There are also "guests reviews" posted on Booking.com by customers of booking.com (instead of a hotel owner with dozens of accounts as you can find on similar type sites.)
+This site offers, or tries too, honest evaluations and accurate prices of hotels.
+There are also "guests reviews" posted on Booking.com by customers of booking.com.

 INAH Virtual Tours.
 INAH, the (Mexican) National Institute of Anthropology and History has over 100 museum and archeological site virtual tours.
 Some of the archaeological tours offer viewing of areas not normally open to the public.
 The tour of Monte Albán is one of the better tours.
 The site is mostly in Spanish, but it hardly matters since the tours are in photos.
 Click on the museum or archaeological site you are interested in.
 Hold the left side of the mouse down to rotate the picture.
 Click the arrow on the right to go to the next picture.